 Diwali at the Golden Temple.
 Diwali is celebrated grandly at Amritsar because it also marks the return of the sixth Sikh guru, Guru Hargobind Sahib from imprisonment.
 He had been unjustly held for his beliefs.
 The day is also called Bandi Chor Diwas.
 Another reason behind the massive celebration is that the foundation stone of the Golden Temple was laid on Diwali, in 1577.
 So, the Golden Temple is draped in fairy lights, and the edge of the sacred pond is adorned with countless oil lamps and candles, lit by devotees.
 A mesmerizing display of fireworks is held over the Golden Temple.
 The area around the shrine transforms into an ethereal landscape.
 There are special prayers or kirtans held throughout the city.

 Celebrate the grandiosity of Diwali like no other at the city of royals, Jaipur.
-Celebration of Diwali in Jaipur is mesmerising.
+The Diwali in Jaipur is the best Diwali in Rajasthan.
 The whole markets of the pink city are decked out in a multitude of hues with spectacular lighting.
-There is a competition held by the government of Jaipur for the best decorated and most brilliantly lit upmarket.
-Different ethnic shows, performances, golf clubs, and polo matches are organized to attract visitors.
+The government of Jaipur organise a competition for the best decorated and most brilliantly lit up the market.
+The city organizes different ethnic shows, performances, golf clubs, and polo matches to attract visitors.
 The dazzling display at the nighttime of those five-day celebrations is spectacular.
 Nahargarh Fort and Jal Mahal are at their peak of beauty during Diwali.
 The scintillating view of the city from the fort and the reflection of the brilliant fireworks on the tranquil lake offers glorious sight.
 Indulge in the finest Marwari cuisine and shop for attractive souvenirs and handicrafts on your sojourn through Jaipur.

 The celebrations in Mumbai might not be traditional, but they are sure to mesmerize one’s heart with its glimmering celebrations at Marine Drive.
 The arc of this Queen’s necklace offers an excellent backdrop on the eve of Diwali.
 Soak in the sight of fireworks by the sparkling waters of this bay.
 The locals of this city flock there to enjoy the atmosphere and watch the fireworks dazzle throughout the night.

 Embrace the festivities of Diwali at Kolkata with a distinct style.
 While most people in India worship Goddess Lakshmi on Diwali, Kolkata celebrates it as Kali Puja.
-Magnificent pandals are decorated at marvel.
+Enjoy the view of magnificent pandals decor at its marvel.
 Idol of Goddess Kali is setup and worshipped with great joy and enthusiasm.
-The Goddess Kali is worshipped by thousands of devotees for her ability to destroy the ego and illusions.
+Thousand devotees worship Goddess Kali for her ability to destroy the ego and illusions.
 You can participate in the Kali Puja, Kali Puja pandal hopping, visit famous Kali temples such as Kalighat, Belur Math and Dakshineswar which attract a huge number of devotees.
 You can also witness the offerings to the Goddess including meat, fish, flowers, and sweets.
 The dazzling Diyas, candles, and lamps, and amazing fireworks at almost every street corner make the lively atmosphere, you must experience once.

 If you are looking to celebrate the Diwali festival in a way different than usual, Go Goa!
 The celebrations start from Naraka Chaturdashi when people in Goa celebrate by taking out processions, enacting the killing of Narakasura by Lord Krishna.
-Large effigies of Narakasura are burned by the locals in Goa the same as we burn the effigy of Ravana on Dussehra.
+The local people burn large effigies of Narakasura in Goa the same as we burn the effigy of Ravana on Dussehra.
 They are burned in the evening on Narakasura Chaturdashi, the day before the main day of Diwali.
-Competitions are held for making the biggest and scariest effigy of the demon.
+The city organises various competitions organized for making the biggest and scariest effigy of the demon.
 You can also have a great time, visiting the shores, casinos of Goa.
 Try your luck at this paradise of casinos.
 Goa can be a unique destination for Diwali as Goa is the heaven of gambling.

 If you are a person who doesn’t like much noise and crowd, Purushwadi is the ideal place to celebrate Diwali.
 It’s a small town located on a hill along the Mumbai-Nashik highway.
 This quiet village celebrates in a uniquely away from street fairs and firecrackers.
 The villagers here light a grand bonfire on Diwali night and cook traditional food, while children carry lamps and move from door to door, singing traditional songs, inviting each household to pour oil into their oil lamps.
 You can learn the local culture by immersing yourself into village life.
 You can help the local women in making Rangolis, assisting in the rice harvest, going for a dip in the river, chopping wood for the campfire, and toasting your dinner on the bonfire.
 Celebrating Diwali here gives you a really out of the world experience of the festival that you won’t get anywhere else.